Witley and Rodborough Common

 You don’t need any special equipment - Clothing ?
 Come dressed to run or walk

-You can start your course anytime up until 11.30 as long as you are finished before 12.30 (when courses close).
+You can start your course anytime from 10.00 until 11.30 as long as you are finished before courses close at 12.30 (when controls are collected in).
 When you finish you

 must come back to the registration area to “download” your times from your dibber and get your results.